pcgentry/shoreline/readme.md

 *** Full disclosure, this was just quick example code that I wrote for the assessment.
 There was no testing of the final terraform modules.
-I know they are in the ballpark, but I don't have GCP or AWS resources handy to test with, so I took it as far as 'terraform plan', and that's it.
+I know they are in the ballpark, but I don't have GCP or AWS resources handy to test with, so I took it as only far as 'terraform plan'.